MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

   - ms.teamsadmincenter.appsetuppolicies.overview
 ---

-# Manage app setup policies in Microsoft Teams
+# Use app setup policies to pin and auto-install apps in Teams

-As an admin, you use app setup policies to install and pin apps, and control which specific users upload custom apps.
+As an admin, you use app setup policies to install and pin apps, and control which specific users can upload custom apps.
 Pinning helps promote adoption of and provide quick access to the relevant apps in your organization.

 * **[Pin apps](#pin-apps):** App setup policies let you choose apps to pin, set the order the apps show up for your users in the Teams app bar or the compose message area.
 Admins can also control whether the end-users can pin their own apps or not.

 * **[Install apps](#install-apps):** App setup policies let you install the allowed apps on behalf of users when they start Teams and during meetings.

 * **Upload custom apps:** App setup policies let you control which users can upload custom apps to Teams.
 See [Upload custom apps](teams-custom-app-policies-and-settings.md) article.

 The following built-in app setup policies are available in the Microsoft Teams admin center, by default: